• Skip to content

 Do this by looking at the values statement and guiding principles, as well as those employee characteristics that are important to successful performance.

-An example of common dimension measures of performance is Teamwork, communication, attendance, job knowledge, and completion of goals.
+Examples of common dimension measures of performance are Teamwork, communication, attendance, job knowledge, and completion of goals.

 These dimensions should be church-specific and identified globally as part of the strategic planning process.